sari-rahul/online-quize/README.md

 #### The Score bar
 ---
-The Score bar diaplays the score of the user out of the totoal number of questions in the quiz.
+The Score bar diaplays the score of the user out of the total number of questions in the quiz.
 ![score bar](assets/images/scorebar.png)